jaza-syed/blog/_posts/2022-08-21-implementing-a-dynamic-range-compressor.md

   \end{cases}
 $$

 There could be more than four ranges and the thresholds on $f(t_2)$ could be varied as well.
 The resulting shapes of the attack and release could be represented and edited visually, which would enable a user to program the exact compression dynamics they want.
+I think this would be particularly useful for creating rhythmic effects in a sidechain scenario.

 # Project idea
 I decided in order to learn more about implementing audio DSP in practice an interesting project would be to implement a compressor similar in spirit to Ableton Live's compressor.
 A user could upload a sound file and loop it while adjusting the compression parameters and observing the behaviour changes as they would in a DAW plugin.
 It could also include some implementation of the extra attack and release parameters described above and even a graphical editor to do this intuitively.